ome/www.openmicroscopy.org/_posts/2016-05-04-folders-upcoming.md

 by allowing only a couple of kinds of content, and then only in a strict tree of folders, we take a conservative approach that allows us to adjust our plans based on how the community reacts to the introduction of folders in OMERO.
-We certainly do not wish to regret making folders too flexible too soon and to have to rein them in at a later date.
-Still, the OME team will be eager to understand what further ideas come to your mind as you someday begin to use folders in OMERO 5.3 so that we can better support your workflows.
+We will welcome your input on how you see folders being used in your workflows.